bradleydkoenen/my-oss-contrib/README.md

 # Project 3: Contribute to an Open Source Project
 ###### Due 19 November 2017, 11:19 pm
 ###### Bradley Koenen
-### ✅ Create a Github repo ("my-oss-contrib") to show your work in contributing to an open source project.
-### ✅ Write up all your documentation in the README.md file of the repo, using Markdown.
-## Steps:
-- Go to <a href="https://github.com/collections/choosing-projects/" target="_blank">How to choose (and contribute to) your       first open source project</a>
-- Find an open source project to which you'd like to contribute
-- Follow the steps necessary to make a pull request
-- Include the link to the pull request

 # First Contributions
 ## Fork first-contributions repository
 <img src="forkrepository.png" label="Fork Repository">